Recurring Revenue Quality: Why 90% MRR Isn't Enough to Command Premium Multiples

 What This Looks Like in Real Dollars

-Consider two hypothetical MSPs, both generating $8M in total revenue:
+Consider two hypothetical MSPs, both generating $8M in total revenue.

-MSP A: 90% technically recurring.
-But 35% is month-to-month managed services, 25% is third-party software resale at 20% margins, and 30% is contracted managed services with annual renewals (no escalators).
-EBITDA: $1.2M.
-Blended service gross margin: 42%.
-NRR: 98%.
+MSP A is 90% technically recurring, but 35% is month-to-month managed services, 25% is third-party software resale at 20% margins, and 30% is contracted managed services with annual renewals and no escalators.
+EBITDA is $1.2M, blended service gross margin 42%, NRR 98%.

-MSP B: 85% recurring.
-But 60% is contracted managed services on 24-36 month terms with 3-5% annual escalators, 15% is contracted third-party recurring, and 10% is project work.
-EBITDA: $1.6M.
-Blended service gross margin: 55%.
-NRR: 112%.
+MSP B is 85% recurring, but 60% is contracted managed services on 24-36 month terms with 3-5% annual escalators, 15% is contracted third-party recurring, and 10% is project work.
+EBITDA is $1.6M, blended service gross margin 55%, NRR 112%.

 MSP A looks better on the headline recurring revenue percentage.
 MSP B is worth materially more to a buyer because the revenue is higher quality, better protected by contracts, growing organically within the existing base, and generating stronger margins.
 The quality gap translates directly into a multiple gap, and the multiple gap translates into millions in enterprise value at exit.